Related Pages

 Under the Children and Families Bill, which became law in 2014, Local Authorities are required to publish, and keep under review, information about services that they expect to be available for children and young people with disabilities and Special Educational Needs aged 0-25.
 This is called the Information Report or Local Offer.
 Solihull Local Authority's offer can be found here.

 The intention of this, is to improve choice and transparency for families.
 It will also be an important resource for professionals in understanding the range of services and provision in the local area.
+As part of this, all schools must also publish information about what they can offer.
+This is called the School Information Report, and ours can be found below.

 Admissions